 Before you go…

 Although most of us truly love Pinterest because of various reasons, it’s healthy to keep in mind that it’s also a platform that might disappear one day (just like anything else on the internet).
 Therefore, don’t put all of your eggs in one basket.
 Make sure to have other traffic sources besides Pinterest.
-Here are a few ideas how to get more traffic to your blog (yes, you will find Pinterest in the list as well…)
+Here are a few ideas on how to get more traffic to your blog (yes, you will find Pinterest in the list as well…)